freedomofpress/securedrop/docs/install.md

  * If the environment is fully functional, each of these will complete with an output of 'OK'.
 If there are any errors, you should [file a GitHub issue](../issues/) or send an e-mail to securedrop@freedom.press.
 4. Check the AppArmor status on each server with `sudo aa-status`.
 On a production instance all profiles should be in enforce mode.
 5. Check the current applied iptables rules with `iptables-save`.
 It should output approximately 50 lines.
-6. You should have received an alert from OSSEC when it first started.
+6. You should have received an email alert from OSSEC when it first started.
+7.